 This change in types of food has some effect on how you need to process your canning recipes.

-Acid content has changed as well as numerous other characteristics.
-Recipes need to be adapted to safely meet these changes as well.
+Acid content has changed as well as numerous other characteristics often this can be modified by the addition of vinegar.
+Recipes need to be adapted in their quantities and ingredients to safely meet these changes as well.
 However, many people don’t have the equipment to scientifically test these new recipes.

 How Do I Know a Canning Recipe Is Safe?